9 participants + 2 site leaders + 1 University Partner = one great week of fun and service!

 Alternative Spartan Breaks encourages Michigan State students and faculty to get involved in the active citizen movement.
 As an organization, we hope to offer Spartans opportunities to discover and explore the active citizen inside of them by planning and implementing over 20 service trips each year.
 On these trips, we send groups of 12 people to a specific community where they perform at least 30 hours of service focused on a specific social issue while learning as much as possible about the subject.
 MSU ASB’ers have the opportunity to further learn about the world around us and how much just one person can affect it in only a week’s time.
 We hope this week long experience will allow our members to evaluate the meaning of direct service in their lives and to continue holding this value as they move forward.

 MSU ASB sends three types of trips: international (flying), domestic (driving or flying) and weekend.
-Just about every expense is covered in our trip cost: transportation (van rental, gas, toll fees), food, supplies, housing, service site fees and first aid.
-Domestic spring and winter break trips cost $410 per participant, International trips are $510 per participant, while weekend trips cost $45.
-For trips that include a flight, participants are required to pay the normal trip fee in addition to the cost of their particular flight which is coordinated by the ASB program.
+Just about every expense is covered in our trip cost: transportation (van rental, gas, toll fees, flights), food, supplies, housing, service site fees and first aid.
+Domestic winter and spring break trips cost between $400 (for a driving trip) and $1500 (for a trip that requires a flight) per participant.
+International trips range from $500-$1500, pending on flight costs, per participant.
+Weekend trips cost $50.
 We offer extensive fundraising and scholarship opportunities for participants in an effort to alleviate much of these trip costs.

 Choosing a trip: